-How do you use FaceTime to make audio and video calls to anyone with an iPhone, iPad, or Mac?
+How do you use FaceTime to make audio and video calls to anyone with an iPhone or iPad?
+Easily!

 How to make a FaceTime call from your iPhone or iPad